Danetag/screwdriver/root/README.md

 - setting up the controllers
 - setting up the translations
 - generate a JSON file for the front-end side routing.

+Each environement has its own configuration in /server/modules/frontend/datas/env.json

 ## Back-end